subsetpark/pantagruel/README.md

-# Pantagruel: A Program Specification Language With Unambiguous Syntax and Non-existent Semantics
+# Pantagruel: An Extremely Lightweight Formal Specification Language

-First and foremost, Pantagruel is tool for *thought* and *communication*.
+Pantagruel is tool for *thought* and *communication*.
 It's not a programming language, and it's not a program for verifying other programs.
 It's a language designed to help you express your ideas about what programs (or systems, or algorithms, or bylaws...) should do.
-It is designed to help you do so in a way that is terser and clearer than natural language;
-that's the *communication* part.
+It is designed to help you do so in a way that is terser and clearer than natural language; that's the *communication* part.
 The *thought* part comes from the bet that being helped, and sometimes constrained, to communicate in an unambiguous and slightly more rigorous way than you might otherwise will assist you in thinking things through.

-Pantagruel is a *program specification language*.
-A notation with a defined syntax whose sentences will describe the workings of some piece of logic, to be articulated for the benefit of the people who will implement it, as well as the people who design it and the people who will ensure it's implemented correctly.
+The first part of Pantagruel is a *program specification language*: a notation with a defined syntax whose sentences will describe the workings of some program, to be articulated for the benefit of the people who will implement it, as well as the people who design it and the people who will ensure it's implemented correctly.

-Pantagruel is also implemented in the `pant` interpreter, which is a program that understands Pantagruel text documents. `pant` is capable of ensuring that documents follow certain rules, beyond those of syntax, which are designed to promote rigor and clarity of thought.
+The second part is the `pant` document checker, which is a program that understands Pantagruel text documents. `pant` is capable of ensuring that documents follow certain rules, beyond those of syntax, which are designed to promote rigor and clarity of thought.